sneaky-potato/sneaky-potato.github.io/content/blog/servers.md

 Often times, I think about how backend servers are implemented internally and I decided to research a bit on the topic and that is the discussion of this very article.
 So if you are someone who has written any form of backend APIs, web servers or network programming, this article is going to be perfect for you.

-Let us start our discussion using first princple thinking, which I like to apply to any new problem which is thrown at me.
+Let us start our discussion using first principle thinking, which I like to apply to any new problem which is thrown at me.
 So, what are web servers actually?
 Having done my networks course in C, I would have answered this question with one word: ***socket***.

 ### Socket